 An Iota Tangle stores data across a DAG in which each node, or vertex, represents a transaction.
 It is an open source project in which the network grows via transactions rather than through a compute-intensive mining process like blockchain uses.
 Iota supports micropayments and transactions across IoT devices.
 Although it is mostly decentralized, it does require a coordinator node that oversees and confirms the addition of new transactions.

 Hashgraph is another DAG ledger that also eliminates the need for mining to grow the ledger.
 It works on top of a protocol called gossip about gossip that network nodes use to share information, come to consensus (another key process in blockchain) and add new transactions to the DAG.
 As new data is added, an audit trail is also appended to the distributed ledger.
-Everest Group's Menon said Hashgraph has been talked about a lot but he has not seen any real adoption or mature use cases.
+Adoption of the blockchain alternative started out slow, but momentum is growing.

 Corda was developed to make it easier to record and process financial transactions.
 It uses a peer-to-peer model in which each peer stores data that relates to all the transactions it has participated in.
 Consequently, re-creating an audit trail requires querying multiple nodes involved in a chain of transactions.
 This approach can secure data about transactions by securing the appropriate set of peers.
 One difference between Corda and the other two is that it simplifies the creation, automation and enforcement of smart contracts -- a key application of blockchain -- compared to DAG-based distributed ledger technologies.
 However, the Iota Foundation just announced an alpha version of the Iota Smart Contracts Protocol, which could provide functions similar to Corda's.